Photo of Sandy Ternoois Primmer and her husband (2021)

 Photo: Later photo of Ruth and Bob.

 While listening to the interview, you may want to view the photos they are discussing.
-I recommend opening 2 windows on your computer.
+I recommend opening 2 windows on your computer, tablet or mobile device.
 Click here first to view the photos and remember you can use the + and – buttons to zoom in and out:

 Photos: Primmer 1-combined